mkljngd/SSWD-Project/README.md

 # Smart Meal Planner
-A Node.js-based meal planner, expense tracker, and inventory manager.
+A Node.js-based meal planner and inventory manager.

 ## Features
 - Hosted on Heroku.